When it comes to remote work, being productive while also maintaining a good work-life balance from home is easier said than done.

 Well, with remote work, you are now the king or queen of your musical universe.

-Take a moment to think about what music really gets you motivated.
+Take a moment to think about what music really motivates you.
 Don’t be afraid to play with different genres.
-This is about you and what will help you get your work done faster.
+This is about you and what will help you complete work faster.

 For all the remote-work newbies out there, be kind to yourselves as you adjust to your new day-to-day work environment.
 Focus on what sets you up for success, and communicate with your colleagues every step of the way.